| Council | North Tyneside |

 How safe is Preston?

 Preston has a low crime rate of 70.7 crimes per 1,000 people, which is below the national average.
-Crime hotspots have been reported near Supermarket and Hawthorn Gardens, as reported by Northumbria Police.
+Crime hotspots have been reported near Supermarket, as reported by Northumbria Police.

 What are the best schools in Preston?